swalker-sada/anthos-practice/README.md

 ```

 - Log in with the username `root` and the gitlab password from the `user_setup.sh` script.
-- You see two projects (or repos).
+- You see multiple projects (or repos).
-  - `anthos-config-management` - ACM repo
-  - `online-boutique` - Online Boutique application repo

 <img src="/platform_admins/docs/img/gitlab_repos.png" width=50% height=50%>